NorthernWidget-Skunkworks/Project-Symbiont-LiDAR/README.md

 * Cable to logger
   * 3 m (or less) [4-conductor AlphaWire](https://www.digikey.com/product-detail/en/alpha-wire/5004C-SL001/5004CSL001-ND/484976), stripped and tinned at both ends.
 Other cables will work too; this is what we have found to be highest quality and reliability.
 * Mounting plates (see [CNC files](CNC) and [Easel](https://easel.inventables.com/projects/VMmCoOyJyiiKTospk1NBBQ) for fabrication)
-  * U bolts 1/4" 20, inner diameter 3/4" to 1 3/4".
-We typically mount this sensor on 3/4" pipe or conduit, and recommend a U bolt designed to fit this.
+  * U bolts 1/4"-20, inner diameter 3/4" to 1 3/4".
+We typically mount this sensor on 3/4" pipe or conduit, and recommend a U bolt designed to fit this ([1/4"-20, 1 1/8" inner diameter](https://www.mcmaster.com/u-bolts/u-bolts-with-mounting-plates/))
   * 1/4"-20 nuts, washers, and bolts **1 inch?**

 ![Mounting plate perspective view in Easel](Documentation/images/EaselSymbiontMount.png)